Down (Breaking Bad): Production

 The episode was written by Sam Catlin and directed by John Dahl.
 This was the only episode Dahl directed in the entire series.
 It aired on AMC in the United States and Canada on March 29, 2009.

 Critical reception

-The episode was well received by critics.
 Seth Amitin, writing for IGN, gave the episode an 8.9/10.
 Amitin praised Anna Gunn's performance.
 Donna Bowman, of The A.V.
 Club, gave the episode an A−.

-In 2019 The Ringer ranked "Down" 53rd out of the 62 total Breaking Bad episodes.
+In 2019, The Ringer ranked "Down" 53rd out of the 62 total Breaking Bad episodes.